lsdm-spring-2022/data-scraping/README.md

 TODO Insert table here

 Using the [Pushshift API](https://pushshift.io/), we are fetching the top 500 posts on Reddit for every day of a year.
-Currently, we are collecting data starting at Jan 1 2012 until the current day (2022-Mar-27).
+Currently, we are collecting data starting at Jan 1 2012 until the Dec 31 2021.

 Documentation for the Pushshift API is located at: https://github.com/pushshift/api